 The result was a paradigm-shifting facility that promotes 21st century teaching and learning, unmatched in its capacity for interdisciplinary teaching, research and collaboration.

-Phase Two of BMEC is currently in the design and development stage, where faculty and staff are applying lessons learned since the start of the pandemic to enhance the final segment of the largest capital project in the college’s history.
+Phase Two of BMEC has been designed and is scheduled to open in Fall 2025.
+Faculty and staff are applying lessons learned through the study funded by the National Science Foundation to teach engineering in the future, to enhance the final segment of the largest capital project in the college’s history.